-B. Network Part
+4.2 Network Part

 The network part represents the a network section starting from the AP to the Cloud excluding the server.
 It is also model into ns-3.
 We consider the server to be 9 hops away from the AP with a typical round-trip latency of 100ms from the AP to the server.
 Each node from the AP to the Cloud is assume to be network switches with static and dynamic network energy consumption.
-ECOFEN [3] is used to model the energy consumption of the network part.
+The first 8 hop are edge switches and the last one is consider to be a core switch as mention in [3].
+ECOFEN [4] is used to model the energy consumption of the network part.
 ECOFEN is a ns-3 network energy module dedicated to wired network.
 It is based on an energy-per-bit model including static energy consumption by assuming a linear relation between the amount of data sent to the network interface and its power consumption.
-The different energy values used to instantiate the ECOFEN energy model for the network part are shown in Table I(b) and come from previous work [4].
+The different energy values used to instantiate the ECOFEN energy model for the network part are shown in Table 1(b) and come from previous work [5].

-C. Cloud Part
+4.3 Cloud Part